praisanen/snow_ssp/files_for_NorESM_or_CESM/README.md

 1277-1301, doi:10.5194/tc-9-1277-2015.

 Räisänen, P., Makkonen.
 R., Kirkevåg, A. and Debernard, J. B., 2017:
-Effect of snow-grain shape on climate simulations: Sensitivity tests with the Norwegian Earth System Model (The Cryosphere Discussions, submitted)
+Effect of snow grain shape on climate simulations: Sensitivity tests with the Norwegian Earth System Model (The Cryosphere Discussions, submitted)